 BlueHost Shared Hosting Prices

-BlueHost shared hosting comes in three flavor: Basic, Plus, and Prime.
-Key features and prices of each plan are shown in table below.
+BlueHost shared hosting comes in four flavor: Basic, Plus, Choice Plus and Pro.
+The key features and prices of each plan are shown in the table below.

-Note that BlueHost Plus and Prime have the same signup price ($5.45/mo) but they renew at a very different rates ($10.99/mo vs $14.99/mo).
+Note that BlueHost Plus and Choice Plus have the same signup price ($5.45/mo) but they renew at a very different rate ($10.99/mo vs $14.99/mo).
 If you are unsure, start with a lower plan (Plus) and upgrade later if necessary.

-* Official ToS indicates that in most cases actions will not be taken until Basic and Plus users exceeds 200,000 inodes.
+* Official ToS indicates that in most cases actions will not be taken until Basic and Plus users exceed 200,000 inodes.

-BlueHost VPS plans cost $19.99/mo, $29.99/mo, and $59.99/mo.
+BlueHost VPS plans cost $18.99/mo, $29.99/mo, and $59.99/mo.
 Overall features and pricing of BlueHost VPS hosting are up to market standards.
-Their prices are not cheap compare to other similar VPS providers; but they are not expensive either.
+Their prices are not cheap compared to other similar VPS hosting providers, but they are not expensive either.